tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

 For a deep dive into what you can do with Tarantool Cartridge, go on with this section.

-To develop and run an application, in short, you need to go through the following steps:
+To develop and start an application, in short, you need to go through the following steps:

 #. :ref:`Install <cartridge-install>` Tarantool Cartridge and other